eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/chart_panel.rst

 Chart series
 ============
-A *DataPoint* in a *Chart Series* in the *Fast DDS Monitor* refers to a specific data type of the DDS network monitoring.
+A *DataPoint* in a *Chart Series* in the *DDS Monitor* refers to a specific data type of the DDS network monitoring.
 Each *DataPoint* consists in a timestamp and a real value.
 The *timestamp* is the moment the data has been created, reported, received, etc. depending on the *DataKind*.
 The *value* refers to the real value of this *DataPoint* for this *DataKind* at the moment of the *timestamp* value.